Seeking History Seeking History

 In the late 19th century, the United States was mirroring behavior of western European empires but with a focus on its own hemisphere, specifically intervening in affairs in Mexico and other parts of Latin America.
 This behavior was an extension of the American concept of “Manifest Destiny” or the belief that the United States should and would dominate the North American continent from east to west coast.
 Once the western frontier was “won” those Americans turned their focus beyond the North American coastline and focused on the Pacific, Central, and South America, including countries and territories like the Philippines, Cuba, Puerta Rico, and Hispaniola.
 In their way however was the Spanish Empire, who controlled large chunks of the Caribbean and swaths of the Pacific.
 At the same time, the American press industry was undergoing a dramatic shift.
 Within the American constitution, the first amendment protects and enshrines press editorial freedom, allowing news corporations to be creative in their delivery of the news if the information being delivered to readers is not libelous towards the subjects of the stories, and in the late 19th century, newspapers started to push beyond the limits of what is factual news.
 William Randolph Hurst and Joseph Pulitzer, both newspaper magnates, became known for delivering exaggerated, solacious, fabricated, distorted, or sensationalized stories and headlines in their respectively owned papers.
 This reporting behavior became known as “yellow journalism” in America.
 Today it is still very much an active practice in use by tabloid journals and magazines in the US, the UK, and around the world.

 The Spanish Empire was a dying power in the 19th century, having been heavily weakened by centuries of sustained conflict with other European powers.
 Further eroding the power of the empire was a century of territorial instability with civil wars and overseas rebellion, crippling the Spanish economy.
 Lastly, the Spanish now had to contend with a burgeoning power threatening its interests, the United States.
 With America’s focus on expanding power beyond its borders and Cuba being only 90 miles away from the US mainland, it became a natural target of American expansionists.
 In 1895 Cuban revolutionaries launched an armed rebellion against the Spanish, kicking off the Cuban War of Independence.
 This rebellion was not the first, as Cuba had been in a state of on and off rebellion since the 1860s and garnered the sympathy of Americans, who only a century before had shaken off their own colonial overlords.
 Additionally, American economic interests were tied to Cuba, as they were a leading sugar importer to the US, with increased American government and economic concern growing as the instability in Cuba continued.
-Further damning against the Spanish was their use of concentration camps (the first use of this term and type of internment) and exploited by the American press for attention grabbing headlines.
+Further damning against the Spanish was their use of concentration camps in this war and previous Cuban uprisings (the first use of this term and type of internment) and exploited by the American press for attention grabbing headlines.
 The United States under President William McKinley, attempt to act as a 3rd party negotiator to end the conflict, but the Spanish would promise reforms and routinely fail to deliver on them, trying the patience of the United States.
 The American public began to believe that war between the United States and Spain was justified to protect American interests and to aid the Cuban cause.

 As the Spanish cracked down in Cuba and no end to the conflict in sight, in 1898 the American government dispatched a cruiser, USS Maine, to Cuban waters to “protect American citizens and interests.”
 This also served as a signal to the Spanish that the United States was willing to use naval and military power to get their way.
 The Maine arrived in Havana harbor on January 25th, where it stayed until suffering a large explosion on the 15th of February.
 The explosion ignited a powder store for the ship’s guns, nearly vaporizing one third of the ship.
 The explosion killed 261 sailors and marines out of the 355 total crew, only leaving 16 uninjured of the surviving 94.